west-code-development/West/Doc/manual.rst

    * - **Default**
      - 0.0
    * - **Description**
-     - Value of the scissor operator (in eV).
+     - Value of the scissor operator (in Ry).

 .. data:: n_liouville_eigen